zenmumbler/promised-db/README.md

 stored on the end-user's computer, they are referenced by name.
 Each database is versioned, promised db takes advantage of this.

-When you connect to a database, it opens up an existing database or creates a new one if no database by that name exists.
+Creating a PromisedDB instance opens up an existing database or creates a new one if no database by that name exists.
 You will have to set up any stores and indexes when creating a new db or upgrading an existing one.
-The easiest way to do this is via a list of migrations.
+The easiest way to do this is via a list of migrations:

 ```typescript
 import { PromisedDB } from "promised-db";